How to guides

 Stage 2: Sanding

-The next stage for ensuring your jewellery is on the right path for a good finish, is to ensure you don't forget to sand your piece.
+The next stage for ensuring your jewellery is on the right path for a good finish is to sand your piece.
 The secret to a really high shine is all in the pre-polish.
 The more time and effort you put into this stage the better the results will be.

 After construction, your design has been through a lot - fire scale, pickle residue, large scratches and the dreaded fire stain.
 The following products will help you to remove these and make the polishing stage much easier and more effective.